 Instead of guessing, we think employers should have open conversations with their employees.
 Ask them, “What do you want to get out of this job?
 What motivates you?”.
 Having this open conversation accomplishes two things:

 Obviously, employers have to take what they learn from the conversation and actually act on them to maximize impact.
 Stop guessing.
+Ask questions.
 Start listening.
+We also recommend documenting these feedback conversations in an employee feedback software.

 This one is a little bit obvious, but generally, employees like being good at their jobs and being recognized for it.
 Don’t be shy – celebrate others’ strengths and successes!
 A survey conducted by the America Psychology Association found that employees who receive recognition have higher levels of satisfaction, motivation, and work effort!

-There are good and bad ways to provide positive feedback/recognition (as per our cheat sheet here), but you can start by simply saying "what you did there was awesome.
-Great job!"
+There are good and bad ways to provide positive feedback/recognition (as per our feedback cheat sheet), but you can start by simply saying “what you did there was awesome.
+Great job!”
+You may also find this article on great employee feedback examples helpful!

 For many employees, skill development is a big driver of motivation.
 Give them constructive feedback regularly (i.e., not once a year or once every six months) to push their skills to the next level.
 You can read our blog on the importance of feedback here.
 You can also use our cheat sheet referenced above to deliver constructive feedback.